 - This salad is best enjoyed right away because the toppings will get soggy the longer they sit, but you can store the dressed kale in an airtight container in the fridge for up to 3 days.
-Leftover dressing will keep well in an airtight container in the fridge for up to 4 days.
+Leftover dressing will keep well in an airtight container in the fridge for up to 3 days, too.

 If you try this peach salad recipe, please leave a comment and star rating below letting me know how you like it.